tlamedia/gtm-kit/readme.txt

 = Is Google Universal Analytics supported? =

 Google Analytics 3 (Universal Analytics) properties will stop collecting data starting July 1, 2023.
 GTM Kit does not support Enhanced ecommerce with Google Analytics 3 (Universal Analytics).
 It’s recommended that you create a Google Analytics 4 property instead.
+Note that it is possible to use GA4 events for GA3 Enhanced Ecommerce.

 = Is this plugin cache friendly? =

 Yes!
-Pagespeed is one of our main focus points and we strive to make the plugin compatible with full page caching.
+Pagespeed is one of our main focus points, and we strive to make the plugin compatible with full page caching.

 == Changelog ==